schmaustech/ceph-on-hosted-cluster-blog/README.md

 nodepool-kni21-1   kni21     3               3               False         False        4.11.2
 ~~~

-And finally we can now extract the kubeconfig for the kni21 cluster so we can run commands against the hosted cluster.
+And finally we can now extract the kubeconfig for the kni21 cluster so we can run oc commands against the hosted cluster.

 ~~~bash
 $ oc extract -n kni21 secret/kni21-admin-kubeconfig --to=- > kubeconfig-kni21
 # kubeconfig
 ~~~

-Now lets go ahead and set our KUBECONFIG variable to the kubeconfig we extracted and view the nodes.
+Now lets go ahead and set our KUBECONFIG variable to the kubeconfig we extracted and view the nodes of the hosted cluster.

 ~~~bash
 $ export KUBECONFIG=/home/bschmaus/kubeconfig-kni21